arangodb/docs-hugo/site/content/3.10/operations/security/encryption-at-rest.md

   data you will need to take a backup first, then enable encryption and start your server on an empty data-directory, and finally restore your backup.
-- The Encryption feature requires the RocksDB storage engine.

 ## Encryption keys